 Coffee and Chocolate Malt are pretty decent – but avoid Vanilla at all costs.

-It’s fucking atrocious and enough to put you off from trying anything vanilla flavoured ever again.
+It’s atrocious and enough to put you off trying anything vanilla-flavoured ever again.

 The powder dissolves quickly with little shaking, which means mixing your shake won’t leave your wrist feeling like a 13 year old kid who’s just discovered Red Tube.